r3mariano/advent2022/README.md

 it's advent of code time
 ```

-## How to read this code:
+## How to read this code

 There is no code.
 Code will happen.
 Rotate some code in your mind.

-## Things I'm using:
-- [Hermit](https://github.com/cashapp/hermit).
+## Talking tools
+- I'm using [Hermit](https://github.com/cashapp/hermit) to manage build tools.
+It's kind of like
+  virtualenv but generic.
 It's the bees' knees, and it's not because I'm biased, I swear.
+- I'm writing in Python this year, using [pytest](https://github.com/pytest-dev/pytest/) for tests.